 Surveillance or detection bias arises when patients in one exposure group have a higher probability of having the study outcome detected, due to increased surveillance, screening or testing of the outcome itself, or an associated symptom.
 For example, post-menopausal exposure to estrogen is associated with an increased risk of bleeding that can trigger screening for endometrial cancers, leading to a higher probability of early stage endometrial cancers being detected.
 Any association between estrogen exposure and endometrial cancer potentially overestimates risk, because unexposed patients with sub-clinical cancers would have a lower probability of their cancer being diagnosed or recorded.
 This is discussed in Alternative analytic methods for case-control studies of estrogens and endometrial cancer (N Engl J Med 1978;299(20):1089-94).

 This non-random type of misclassification bias can be reduced by selecting an unexposed comparator group with a similar likelihood of screening or testing, selecting outcomes that are likely to be diagnosed equally in both exposure groups, or by adjusting for the surveillance rate in the analysis.
-The issues and recommendations are outlined in Surveillance Bias in Outcomes Reporting (JAMA, 2011;305(23):2462-3)).
+These issues and recommendations are outlined in Surveillance Bias in Outcomes Reporting (JAMA 2011;305(23):2462-3)).

 Time-related bias is most often a form of differential misclassification bias and is triggered by inappropriate accounting of follow-up time and exposure status in the study design and analysis.